Michigan Wolverines track and field: LaPlante era (2009–13)

-Clayton Era (2014–2021)
+Clayton era (2014–2021)

 Jerry Clayton was hired from Auburn to begin what would be the 2014 season.
-During his first four seasons at Michigan he would just coach the men's indoor and outdoor teams in track and field.
-Starting with 2018 season the coaching staffs of the men's and women's teams would be combined, with Clayton and James Henry serving as coaches of both teams.
+During his first four seasons at Michigan coach the men's indoor and outdoor teams in track and field.
+Starting with 2018 season the coaching staffs of the men's and women's teams were combined, with Clayton and James Henry serving as coaches of both teams.

 Michigan's best national finish under him was in 2016, where they finished 13th in the NCAA Men's Outdoor Championships.
 It is only the Wolverines second top-15 finish since 1961 and first since 1997.

-Sullivan Era (2022–present)
+Sullivan era (2022–present)

 Prior to the 2022 season, it was announced that current Michigan cross country coach and assistant track coach Kevin Sullivan would be promoted to also run the track and field program.

 University of Michigan Track & Field Hall of Fame

 In 2006, the University of Michigan track and field staff established the University of Michigan Track and Field Hall of Fame.
-Eleven individuals have been inducted into the Hall of Fame each year since 2006.
+Eleven individuals have been inducted into the men's Hall of Fame each year since 2006.